mpzamos0297/HousePrices/README.md

 - Apply concepts learned throughout the course—data preprocessing, feature engineering, model training, and evaluation—to build the best-performing predictive model.
 - Advanced regression techniques like random forest and gradient boosting
-- Complete clear and concise analysist of the results **👥 Team**
+- Complete clear and concise analysist of the results

+**👥 Team**

-Wendy Velasques
+-Wendy Velasques
-Maria de los Angeles Rojas
+-Maria de los Angeles Rojas
-Maria Zamora
+-Maria Zamora

-💼 **What to expect in our project? **
+** 💼What to expect in our project? **

 1. Problem Understanding & great analysis
   Define the prediction task.